 The Workplace Charging Scheme (WCS) is a voucher-based scheme from OLEV, uniting those in need of electric vehicle (EV) infrastructure with approved installers.
 The scheme provides eligible applicants with “support towards the upfront costs of the purchase and installation of EV charge points”.
 The support is limited to 75% of the purchase and installation costs, with a maximum of £500 for each socket, for up to 20 charge points for each applicant.
 Applications can be made online, and if successful, will be rewarded with a unique voucher code via email.
-This code can be used with any OLEV authorised WCS installer - which includes your friendly Electric Blue team!
+This code can be used with any OLEV authorised WCS installer.

 Vouchers are valid for 120 days from the date of issue.
-As the applicant, you will not need to make a claim for the grant as this is done by us, on completion of installation.
+As the applicant, you will not need to make a claim for the grant as this is done by the installer, on completion of installation.